trisberg/tap-scdf/README.md

   --set server.service.type=LoadBalancer \
   --set server.service.ports.http=80
 ```

+> NOTE: There is also a [Carvel package](https://dataflow.spring.io/docs/installation/kubernetes/carvel/) that can be used to install SCDF on your TAP cluster.

 Once the `LoadBalancer` EXTERNAL-IP address has been assigned we need to capture it so we can access the SCDF API and UI.